steveseguin/electroncapture/README.md

 If on version of Electron doesn't work for you all that well, try a different version.
 There may be some issues with rounded edges depending on you macOS version and the Electron version used.

 ### Linux Version
-There are two build-versions of Electron Capture available currently.
+There are two pre-build versions of Electron Capture available currently.
 One built for PopOS and another for Raspbian.
 Those builds are here: https://github.com/steveseguin/electroncapture/releases/tag/2.5.0

 For most Linux users though, we're recommending Linux users build it themselves.
 Details below